 What’s the Difference Between a Testamentary Trust and a Living Trust?

-If you have questions about creating an estate plan, you should contact Nici Law Firm.
-James R. Nici is an experienced Naples attorney with over 25 years of experience.
-He can create an estate plan that fits your needs.
+If you have questions about creating an estate plan, wills and trusts, or any aspect of estate planning and asset protection, you should contact the Nici Law Firm.
+As an experienced Naples attorney board certified in Wills, Trusts, and Estates, James Nici can create an estate plan that fits your needs.
 Contact our office today at (239) 449-6150 or use our web form to set up a free consultation.